Glossary of Chinese Yijing terms

 note that Karlgren said the character depicts two hooks gripping each other,

 so 'interlocked' is better.
+Could also be translated as 'overlapping trigrams'.
 For further details, see my notes on nuclear

 hexagrams.